 Katie is a self-proclaimed picky eater.
 And I’m here to second that!
 This is one of the few dishes she will eat that contains actual vegetables.
 I found the stuffed shells recipe on the back of a box of pasta many years ago.
 I started added a box of frozen, chopped spinach to the filling and this dish became one of our favorite meatless meals.

 This week, the Sunday Supper is celebrating World Vegetarian Day, which occurs on October 1st.
 Living with a carnivore husband, we don’t do many Meatless Mondays, but during Lent, we abstain from meat on Fridays.
 I have only a handful of tried and true Vegetarian entrees, so I’m delighted for all the fabulous recipes shared today!
+I hope you’ll try these spinach and ricotta stuffed shells.
 Thanks to my friend, Susan, of The Wimpy Vegetarian, for hosting this event today!

 - Butternut Squash Zoodles with Fried Sage Sauce by Home Sweet Homestead